To understand what nearshoring is, first it’s necessary to understand what offshoring is. Offshoring is a common practice nowadays.

 How to Best Work With a Nearshore Software Outsourcing Team

 There are some important things to know before partnering or contracting with a nearshoring company.
-This information is based on responses from a recent employee survey.
+This information is based on responses from a recent employee survey with an employee survey app.

 Communicate Often Through an Understandable Language